 As we all sit inside trying to warm up during these chilly winter months, we get toasty and we gaze longingly at our fireplace.
 Some of us like what we see (warm flames), and some of us can’t stand what we see (outdated style).
-Fireplace redesigns have been BIG in 2021 and will definitely continue in 2022!
+Fireplace redesigns were HUGE in 2021 and are definitely continuing in 2022!

 Want to join the revolution?
 Check out 6 great options (and more) below.
 Ideas include stacked stone, buildouts with brick veneer, unique built-ins perfectly planned for mounting TVs, modern linear fireplaces, conversions from wood burning to gas/ electric, and even simply white washing of an old brick to make it new.
 BIGGEST TREND = Electric fireplaces!
 You must read to understand WHY…